hskim1324/Sparrow_ECC/README.md

 * NumPy

 ## Error Injected Inference Example
-We provide the Pytorch implementation of Sparrow ECC as well as an inference example code to evaluate the accuracy of _ResNet50_ depending on bit error rate (BER).
+We provide the Python implementation of Sparrow ECC as well as an inference example code to evaluate the accuracy of _ResNet50_ depending on bit error rate (BER).
 In this example, we
 * Encode _ResNet50_ pretrained weights provided by Pytorch using the _Sparrow ECC encoder_
 * To the encoded weights, inject random bit errors corresponding to a given bit error rate (BER)
 * Decode the weights to correct bit errors using the _Sparrow ECC decoder_
 * Evaluate image classification accuracy on the ImageNet validation dataset.

-First, change your directory to:
+First, change your directory to

 ```bash
 cd error_inject_sparrow_ecc